 - Ditch the malformed sizing information, call a small a small.
 Put it on the menu. have small, medium, large and extra if you really need to.
 Even McDonalds shifted back from a large being a medium.
 Or as a compromise stick to one language when detailing sizing information.

-- Stop suggesting that a cappuccino can be made correctly as anything more than an 6 oz serving.
-It isn’t possible to froth the milk to that volume for long enough to create a true cappuccino, anything bigger than a tall is milky coffee.
+- Stop suggesting that a cappuccino can be made correctly as anything more than a 6-oz serving.
+It isn’t possible to froth the milk to that volume for long enough to create a true cappuccino, anything bigger than a tall is a milky coffee.

 Chris Arnold, San Diego